 - An end-of-life (EOL) situation that will entail opposing requests (family vs. patient) and the qualified veteran participants will have to chose and enact the appropriate ethical principle as well as advocate for the patient.

 - A patient situation in which the patient and family speak English as a second language and there is a medication error and the qualified veteran participant will have to display cultural humility and inter-professional cooperation to ensure patient safety.

-The one-day experience will be provided on a day in June that will be established well in advance.
+The one-day experience will be provided on a day that will be established well in advance.